Mary Bell: Imprisonment

-Bell was initially detained in a Durham remand home before being transferred to a second remand home in South Norwood.
+Bell was initially detained in a Durham remand home before being transferred to a second remand home, Cumberlow Lodge, in South Norwood.
 She was then transferred to Red Bank Secure Unit, a young offenders institution in Newton-le-Willows, Merseyside, in early 1969, where she was the only female among approximately 24 inmates.
-Bell would later claim that she was sexually abused by a member of staff and several inmates while incarcerated at this facility, claiming the sexual abuse began when she was aged 13.
+Bell would later claim that she was sexually abused by a member of staff and several inmates while incarcerated at this unit, claiming the sexual abuse began when she was aged 13.
 (Note: Bell's claims to have been sexually abused while detained at Red Bank secure unit would be contradicted by a man whom she later slept with having absconded from an open prison in 1977 at age 20.
 This individual would claim Bell surrendered her virginity to him in her few days of freedom prior to her re-apprehension, exclaiming to him she wished for a baby so she would no longer "be alone".)
 In November 1973, at age 16, she was transferred to a secure wing of HM Prison Styal in Cheshire.
 Reportedly, Bell resented her transferral to this facility, and, while incarcerated at HM Prison Styal, Bell unsuccessfully applied for parole.

 In June 1976, Bell was transferred to Moor Court open prison, where she undertook a secretarial course.
-Fifteen months later, in September 1977, Bell again made national headlines when she and another inmate, Annette Priest, absconded from this open prison.
+Fifteen months later, in September 1977, Bell again made national headlines when she and another inmate, Annette Priest, absconded from this open prison on 11 September.
 Both absconders spent several days in the company of two young men in Blackpool, visiting the amusements and sleeping in various local hotels, where Bell used the alias Mary Robinson before the two parted company.

 Bell was arrested at the Derbyshire home of one of the men, Clive Shirtcliffe, on 13 September, having by this stage dyed her hair blonde in an effort to disguise her identity.
 She was returned to custody that evening; Priest was arrested in Leeds days later.
 Bell's penalty for absconding was a loss of prison privileges for 28 days.
 (Note: The two men who drove Bell and Priest to Blackpool and remained in their company were both petty thieves.
 Both men were given suspended prison sentences and fined £100 for harbouring prison escapees.)